tinger529/cvpdl_final/yujen/ideas.md

     + [x] test it out: slight improvement?
 + rotate_fill: not bad but no significant improvement
     + it seems to allow larger rotate angle
++ translate_fill: seems to allow larger probability to be assigned to larger translation

 + since CTAugment can automatically zero out too strong augmentations,
     + we should be safe in applying augmentations that can be strong?
 + [x] why is translate_x(y) so weak?
     + there seems to be a mistake in implementation of translate
     + after fixing it, the performance is slightly better